lkovace18/symfony-ratingapp/README.md

 [View live demo](http://rateme.link2web.net/)

-If you are new ti symfony go learn with me: [Blog](https://link2web.net/blog/2017/05/12/fun-with-symfony-3/)
+If you are new to symfony go learn with me: [Blog](https://link2web.net/blog/2017/05/12/fun-with-symfony-3/)

 ## Documentation